 Glue traps have a strange, chemical smell for most rodents.
 The smell of glue, unless there is a peanut butter bait in the middle of the trap, repels mice and rats, especially rats.
 But if you get your human scent on the trap, too, you will only succeed in sending more and more mostly adult mice and rats away.
 Remember, any time you handle glue traps, wear gloves, to avoid transferring your scent to the trap.

 Still Have Questions About Glue Traps – read our glue trap FAQ.

-#1 Choice for Mice – 36 Catchmaster Mouse Glue Board Traps
+#1 Choice for Mice – CRANACH 5 Piece Mouse Trap, Glue Boards

 The sticky side of each glue board is the side that doesn’t have the writing on it.
 You expose the glue by lifting a corner of the adhesive backing and giving it a good pull, while holding the board flat.
 Place the gooey surface up to catch rodents and other pests.
 If you don’t pull off the paper over the sticky side, the board is not going to catch anything.
 This particular product gets really sticky at summer temperatures, so to make the job of pulling the backing away easier In summer, place the box in the freezer for about 10 minutes, and then put out the traps.
 There are no toxins in the product that could contaminate your food.